 Organizations whose applications receive a score above a pre-established cut-off score or meet the criteria, which vary between programs, are recommended to receive funding.

 Shortly after the conclusion of panel, CAC staff notifies applicants of their score and whether they will be recommended for funding.
 In November, CAC’s Board of Trustees meets to review and approve the panel scores and grant amounts.
 This meeting is open to the public, and applicants are invited to attend.

 After the application review process and panel review are complete, CAC evaluates both applicants and panelists for feedback to help us improve our programs each year.

-Our panel review meetings for the 2023 grant period will take place the week of September 19, 2022, and will be streamed live.
+Our panel review meetings for the 2024 grant period will take place in September 2023, and will be streamed live at cacgrants.org/panel.
 You can follow the panel's progress on Twitter (@CuyArtsC) for live updates.